Great North of Scotland Railway: Maturity, 1900–1914

 There was interest at the end of the 19th century in using the new Light Railways Act 1896 to approve lines to serve rural areas.
 The 17 mi long Aberdeenshire Light Railway was independently promoted in 1896 to serve Skene and Echt, with tracks laid along the public roads in Aberdeen.
 The Great North proposed an alternative Echt Light Railway and a line to Newburgh that would both use the Aberdeen tramway tracks in the city.
 In 1897 a line from Echt to Aberdeen was approved, but only as far the city outskirts after opposition to laying tracks in the public roads or using the tramways for goods traffic.
 The plans were changed to connect the line with the Great North at Kittybrewster, but the scheme abandoned after the costs had started to rise.

-The Great North was granted a Light Railway Order on 8 September 1899 for a 5+1/8 mi light railway from Fraserburgh to St Combs.
-The Order included a clause, unusual for the time, permitting the use of electric traction; but the company opted for steam traction, and the locomotives were fitted with cowcatchers as the line was unfenced.
+The Great North was granted a light railway order, the Fraserburgh and St. Combs Light Railway Order 1899 on 8 September 1899 for a 5+1/8 mi light railway from Fraserburgh to St Combs.
+The order included a clause, unusual for the time, permitting the use of electric traction; but the company opted for steam traction, and the locomotives were fitted with cowcatchers as the line was unfenced.
 Services started on 1 July 1903, with six trains a day that took 17 minutes to complete the journey.
 A light railway was proposed to cover the 4+1/2 mi from Fraserburgh to Rosehearty, but the scheme was abandoned after opposition to laying tracks on the public road.

 Finding its locomotive works at Kittybrewster cramped and inadequate, the Great North began construction on a new works at Inverurie in 1898, electric lighting being provided in the buildings.
 The carriage and wagon department moved in 1901, the locomotive department in 1902, the offices the following year and the permanent way department in 1905; the buildings still stand and are listed Category B. Inverurie station was rebuilt nearer the works in 1902, and is similarly a Category B building.
 The Great North built houses nearby for its staff, lit by electricity generated at the works, and the Inverurie Loco Works Football Club was formed by staff in 1902.